VIJAYALAXMI-SHANKARGOUDA-BIRADAR/Lexical-Analyzer/README.md

 They work together: the Lexer provides tokens, and the Parser uses them to understand the program structure.

+# ⭐ Advantages

+It helps to break the code into small parts (tokens) easily.

+It makes the next step (parsing) simple.

+It can find wrong or unknown characters early.

+Useful to understand how compilers work.

+# ⚠️ Disadvantages

+It cannot check grammar or meaning of code.

+It supports only limited rules in simple projects.

+Handling complex cases (like strings) is difficult.

+# 🎯 Applications

+Used in compilers to convert code into tokens.

+Used in interpreters like Python and JavaScript.

+Used in IDEs for syntax coloring and auto-complete.

+Used in text processing tools.

 # Usage
 # 1) How to compile